 Section 702 is also subject to oversight by various entities external to NSA, FBI, CIA, and NCTC, several of which were mandated by Congress when it first enacted Section 702 in 2008 and again when it reauthorized the program in 2018.393 DOJ, ODNI, and the FISC have the primary responsibility for overseeing the Intelligence Community's implementation of the program.394 The various agency Offices of the Inspector General, Government Accountability Office, and PCLOB have also played roles in oversight of surveillance conducted under Section 702.
+In addition, Congress conducts oversight of surveillance conducted under Section 702.
 The House and Senate Judiciary Committees serve as the primary committees of jurisdiction for FISA and the House Permanent Select Committee on Intelligence and the Senate Select Committee on Intelligence conduct oversight over all Intelligence Community activities.